2010 Yazoo City tornado: Federal and State responses

-An emergency volunteer response center was established in Yazoo City by the Mississippi Commission for Volunteer Service.
 The Lutheran Episcopal Service in Mississippi (LESM) immediately began assisting in the relief efforts.
-The Director of Disaster Preparedness and Response with LESM have stated that the coordinated effort helped organized the ability to place volunteers where they're needed.
-Mississippi Voluntary Organizations Active in Disaster was also holding conference calls with other member organizations to collaborate and coordinate response efforts, with LESM sending an assessment and emergency clean up team to tornado damaged areas to assist with debris removal.
-St. Mary's Episcopal Church started working relief effort in Holmes County, serving meals in the Ebenezer area to victims and relief workers.
+The Director of Disaster Preparedness and Response with LESM stated that the coordinated effort helped organized the ability to place volunteers where they were needed.
+Mississippi Voluntary Organizations Active in Disaster was also holding conference calls with other member organizations to collaborate and coordinate response efforts.
+LESM sent an assessment and emergency clean up team to tornado damaged areas to assist with debris removal.
+St. Mary's Episcopal Church started a relief effort in Holmes County, serving meals in the Ebenezer area to victims and relief workers.
+The Lutheran Disaster Response issued a $10,000 emergency grant to LESM to use in the earlier days of the relief effort.